 1. The seed – The High Priestess.
 This concerns my current cycle of growth on my Goddess-centred spiritual Path and choosing to work with Hekate as my tutelary deity for a limited time.

 2. How you nurture the seed – Ace of Pentacles.
 As if my entire existence depends on it.
 That’s how it feels and it may well be the case.

 3. Outside influences – 9 of Wands.
-Skepticism and mistrust from many.
+Scepticism and mistrust from many.
 As if you must have a certain type of ‘witch pedigree’ to follow Hekate… which is ironic since she is the Patron Goddess of outsiders.
-I have had some really strange run-ins with people on Pagan forums where I’ve been subjected to both subtle and not-so-subtle put-downs because of being a freethinker (which – again – is ironic, since I got the same at church).
+I have had some strange run-ins with people on Pagan forums where I’ve been subjected to both subtle and not-so-subtle put-downs because of being a freethinker (which – again – is ironic, since I got the same at church).
 As if there is one right way to follow Her… I swear some of these people are no different from fundamentalist Bible believers!
 Anyhoo, I decided I don’t need outside influences on this Path.
 I’m better off spending time with Her.

-4. The harvest – Queen of Swords.
+4. The Harvest – Queen of Swords.
 I will have grown in wisdom and independence.
 I will be better at expressing myself without attachment to how it will be perceived.
-I will (hopefully) be a better writer too at the end of this cycle.
+Hopefully, I will be a better writer too at the end of this cycle.

 Click HERE to read about my name change.